 pkg_add -rv erlang.

-Alternatively, Erlang Solutions Ltd. offers packages for all major OSes, which generally work pretty well.
+Alternatively, Erlang Solutions Ltd. offers packages for all major OSes, which generally work pretty well (pick a 'Standard' distribution).

-Note: at the time of this writing, I'm using Erlang version R13B+, so for best results, you should use that version or newer ones.
+Note: at the time of this writing, I'm using Erlang version R13B+, but for best results, you should use newer ones.

 There are a few places where you can get help.
 If you're using linux, you can access the man pages for good technical documentation.
 Erlang has a lists module (which we'll soon see): to get the documentation on lists, just type in